-FTC proposes a ban on ‘junk fees’ and says hidden charges push up prices
+The Federal Trade Commission proposes a ban on junk fees and says hidden charges push up prices

 The FTC estimates that consumers waste 50 million hours each year searching for the total price for tickets and lodging.
 The time saved in those two categories because of the rule would be equivalent to about $1 billion annually.

-But some business groups are skeptical that people will realize actual savings.
+But some business groups are skeptical that people will realize savings.
 After Biden discussed junk fees at a February meeting with aides, the U.S. Chamber of Commerce issued a statement that the “Washington-knows-best approach” would lead to fewer choices for consumers and make the economy less competitive.